freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/set-the-font-weight-for-multiple-heading-elements.md

 ---

 ## Description

 <section id='description'>

-You set the <code>font-size</code> of each heading tag in the last challenge, here you'll adjust the <code>font-weight</code>.
+You set the `font-size` of each heading tag in the last challenge, here you'll adjust the `font-weight`.

-The <code>font-weight</code> property sets how thick or thin characters are in a section of text.
+The `font-weight` property sets how thick or thin characters are in a section of text.

 </section>

 ## Instructions

 <section id='instructions'>

 <ul><li>Set the <code>font-weight</code> of the <code>h1</code> tag to 800.</li><li>Set the <code>font-weight</code> of the <code>h2</code> tag to 600.</li><li>Set the <code>font-weight</code> of the <code>h3</code> tag to 500.</li><li>Set the <code>font-weight</code> of the <code>h4</code> tag to 400.</li><li>Set the <code>font-weight</code> of the <code>h5</code> tag to 300.</li><li>Set the <code>font-weight</code> of the <code>h6</code> tag to 200.</li></ul>

 </section>

 ## Tests

 <section id='tests'>

 ```yml